Snow and Severe Weather

 But in managing the running of the school we have to take account of safety as well as the school's ability to function as a school.
-We can only open when we believe the site is safe or can be reasonable made safe and we are able to appropriately supervise and teach children.
+We can only open when we believe the site is safe or can be reasonably made safe and we are able to appropriately teach and supervise children.

 When snow is forecast we watch the reports carefully overnight and early in the morning and constantly assess three key aspects:

 1 - Is the site safe / can it be made safe enough to open?